autogluon/tabrepo/tabrepo.md

 python scripts/baseline_comparison/evaluate_baselines.py
 ```

+Note: This file will only exist in the AutoML2024 branch of TabRepo.

 The experiment will require ~200GB of disk storage and 32GB of memory (although we use memmap to load model predictions
 on the fly, large datasets still have a significant memory footprint even for a couple of models).
 In particular, we
 used a `m6i.4xlarge` machine for our experiments which took under 24 hrs (less than $7 of compute with spot instance pricing).